702573N/Obsidian-Tasks-Calendar/README.md

 ```
 options: "noProcess"
 ```
-The tasks with a start-date and a due-date are not displayed on all days between them
+The tasks with a start- and due-date are not displayed on all days between them

 ```
 options: "noDailyNote"